Hamiltonian Dynamics, Normal Forms and Water Waves

 Recent Developments

 In the last seven years, I developed new methods for proving the existence of quasi-periodic solutions of quasi-linear, one-dimensional PDEs.
 This is an important step towards treating many of the fundamental equations from physics since most of these equations are quasi-linear.
-In particular, this is the case for the equations in fluid dynamics, the water waves equation being a prominent example.
+In particular, this is the case for the equations in fluid dynamics, with the water waves equation being a prominent example.

 Novel Techniques